NeurodataWithoutBorders/pynwb/docs/source/make_roundtrip_test.rst

 As mentioned above, there is an optional method to override.
 This method will add two additional tests.
 First, it will add a test for converting your container into a builder to make sure the intermerdiate data structure gets built appropriately.
-Second it will add a test for constructing your container from the builder returned by your overriden ``setUpBuilder`` method.
+Second it will add a test for constructing your container from the builder returned by your overridden ``setUpBuilder`` method.
 This method takes no arguments, and should return the builder representation of your container class instance.